SweptThrone/GMInfiltrator/README.md

 ## Summary
 Infiltrator is a hardcore asymmetric stealth gamemode that pits a single sneaky
-infiltrator against a large team of facility guard.
+infiltrator against a large team of facility guards.
 The solo infiltrator must enter the sprawling facility, complete six objectives
 around the interior, then extract at any of the three locations.
 The team of heavily-armed guards must hunt down the infiltrator and take him out